hase62/Neoantimon/README.md

 ##   2 214798169 214798169   T ]2:214794791]T     intronic       SPAG16       SVMERGE3_2
 ```

-### -RNAseq file
+### -RNA expression file

-An RNAseq file is not required, but you can attach "RNA expression" information by indicating "rnaexp_file" in main functions.
+An RNA expressoin file is not required, but you can attach "RNA expression" information by indicating "rnaexp_file" in main functions.
-If you also indicate "rnabam_file", variant allele frequencies and tumor specific RNA expressions are also attached in the results.
+If you also indicate "rnabam_file", variant allele frequencies and tumor specific RNA expressions are also attached to the results.

 ```r
 data("sample_rna_exp")